avit/stockboy/README.md

 The result is a dataset that is normalized and ready for persistence by the application.

+## Installation & Dependencies

+`gem install stockboy`

+Currently only ruby 1.9 is supported.
+Waiting on roo for spreadsheet dependency in ruby 2.0, or we may make it an optional load.

 ## Usage

 Given an example job template such as: